-This switch processes Class of Service (CoS) priority tagged traffic by using four priority queues for each port, with service schedules based on Weighted Round Robin (WRR).
-Up to eight separate traffic priorities are defined in IEEE 802.1p.
+This switch processes Class of Service (CoS) priority tagged traffic by using four egress queues for each port, with service schedules based on Weighted Round Robin (WRR).
+Up to eight separate traffic priority levels are defined in IEEE 802.1p.
 The default priority levels are assigned according to recommendations in the IEEE 802.1p standard as shown in the following table.

-Table 2-3.
-Mapping CoS Values to Egress Queues
+Egress Queue

-Queue 0 1 2 3
+0 1 2 3

+0

+1

+vel 2

-Priority 1, 2 0, 3 4, 5 6, 7
+Priority Level 3

+ority 4

+Pri 5

+6

+7